Scaling Your SaaS Shouldn’t Break Your Onboarding.

 Sales is working.
 Growth is accelerating.

-But onboarding still depends on tribal knowledge and executive intervention.
+But onboarding still depends on workarounds, heroics, and constant senior rescue.

 You’re not the problem.